SpaceFozzy/java-book-lender-with-unit-tests/Readme.md

 * Eclipse QuickFix makes it easy to write a failing test, then have Eclipse define the functions necessary for it to pass :D

 #Progress: 12/16
-Just wrote checkIn and checkOut methods for Book class.
+Just wrote checkIn and checkOut methods for MyLibrary class.
 Finished Lesson 12.